Occupational Therapy Doctorate (OTD)

 The online OTD program is designed to be flexible for working occupational therapists.
 You can enroll in the Doctor of Occupational Therapy program in any state in the country or internationally.
 With both synchronous and asynchronous course content, you'll be able to complete your study in a way that works best for you.
 The program is completed in four terms (16 months).
 Here at Touro, we focus on providing a student-centered, supportive learning environment, and will work with you to ensure you get the most out of your education.

-What You Will Learn in the OTD Program
+What You Will Learn in the post-professional OTD Program

-The OTD curriculum is designed to be a dynamic and relevant learning experience that prepares professional OTs to further develop their career.
-Through this OTD program, you'll learn how to develop influential programs that impact community health, how to effectively teach and advocate for the profession and for those we serve, and how to create socially responsible solutions for occupational needs in the community.
+The post-professional OTD curriculum is designed to be a dynamic and relevant learning experience that prepares professional OTs to further develop their career.
+Through this OTD program, you'll learn how to develop, implement, and ensure the effectiveness and efficiency of influential programs that impact occupational engagement, participation, and wellbeing of individuals, groups, and communities.
+You will also learn how to effectively teach and lead academic programs that prepare the next generation of occupational therapists for socially responsible practice and how to advocate for the profession and for those we serve.

-In this program, you will develop skills and experience in scholarship, policy, advocacy, and education.
+In this program, you will develop skills and experience in scholarship, leadership, advocacy, and education.
 This newfound knowledge will both inform your clinical practice and allow you to make a societal impact.
-By using the leadership skills gained in our OTD program, you can more effectively work with legislators, OT colleagues and other health professionals to promote equality, equal access to healthcare, and strong, research-based program development.
+By using the leadership skills gained in our OTD program, you can more effectively work with legislators, OT colleagues, other health professionals, and community stakeholders to promote occupational engagement, participation, and wellbeing of individuals, groups, and communities.

-The Occupational Therapy Doctorate program follows a lockstep course schedule.
-Along with didactic coursework, the first two terms focus on enhancing your skills in research, scholarship, and program development.
-In the final two terms of the program, you’ll hone your leadership skills, and work closely with a faculty mentor on the implementation of your program for your doctoral capstone project.
+The Post-Professional Occupational Therapy Doctorate program follows a lockstep course schedule.
+Along with didactic coursework, the first two terms focus on enhancing your understanding of occupational contexts and their influence on occupational engagement in populations, groups, and communities and occupational justice principles.
+Additional focus is on enhancing your skills in scholarship and program development.
+In the final two terms of the program, you’ll hone your teaching, advocacy and leadership skills, and work closely with a faculty mentor on the development and implementation of your doctoral capstone project.

-The capstone project is a great learning experience and helps pave the way for a future leadership role, as you’ll collaborate with community partners to implement a research-based project to address any unmet occupational needs.
+The capstone project is a great learning experience and helps pave the way for a future leadership role, as you’ll collaborate with community partners to develop and implement an evidence-based project to address unmet occupational needs.
 Your capstone project can be either in-person or online, depending on your project and the organization with which you work.

 Term 1

-OTHN 710 - Justice in Health and Healthcare (3 Credits)
+OTHN 710 - Contextual Influences on Occupational Participation (3 Credits)

 OTHN 720 - Occupational Justice (3 Credits)